 Your Customer Service Should Be Legendary

 Ross Beard shares 6 tactics to build long-term customer relationships that make a difference.
 There’s nothing you can do without not arbitrarily knowing, but studying your client first.
 Don’t forget that negative feedback is always the most useful, since it gives you an honest perspective on what should be improved – keep those complaints in mind and put them on your road map.
 Be realistic about your solutions and keep a regular contact with your customers if you want to know their honest feelings.
-Like any other life-long partnership, a lasting relationship is best built with lots of patience and commitment.
+Like any other life-long partnership, and customer loyalty is best built with lots of patience and commitment.

 Make Email Marketing Your Friend